MayankSharma001/Automation-Bash/README.md

   -  Each script aims to tackle practical challenges, optimize workflows, and solve real-world problems encountered by system administrators.

-  - These projects were inspired by my training for the RHCSA Certification, reflecting both foundational and advanced automation concepts.
+  - These projects were inspired by my training for the RHCSA and CompTIA Linux + Certifications, reflecting both foundational and advanced automation concepts.